Military recruit training: U.S. Coast Guard

-A Coast Guard Company Commander instructs a recruit during recruit training.
+A U.S. Coast Guard Company Commander instructs a recruit during recruit training.

 Recruit training for the U.S. Coast Guard is held at Coast Guard Training Center Cape May in Cape May, New Jersey.
 The Coast Guard base on Government Island (now known as Coast Guard Island) Alameda, California was also used as a second major recruit training center until it was closed in 1982.
 The official standard recruit training cycle lasts eight weeks.
 A limited number of recruits may face reversion to earlier weeks of training should they exhibit egregious deficiencies in attitude and/or aptitude.

 As an alternate for those recruits possessing prior military service or civilian job skills, Coast Guard recruit basic training offers an abbreviated route to completion of basic training with the Direct Entry Petty Officer Training program (DEPOT) "The goal of the Direct Entry Petty Officer Training Course is to produce petty officers who on the basis of their civilian professions, prior military experience, or a combination of both" are otherwise duly qualified.

 Coast Guard boot camp covers basic seamanship, drill, military bearing, and firefighting.
 The U.S. Coast Guard is unique among the armed services in that it fires the SIG Sauer P229R pistol as well as the M16 rifle during the training.

 Although the Coast Guard is a part of the Department of Homeland Security, rather than the Department of Defense, it is by law and tradition a branch of the United States Armed Forces.
 As with all military personnel, coast guardsmen are subject to the Uniform Code of Military Justice (UCMJ).
 Due to the Coast Guard's unique mission set – including CONUS and OCONUS defense operations, search and rescue and maritime law enforcement – there are added requirements to maintain high physical fitness standards and military bearing.
 Due to its unusual, diverse and difficult mission, the U.S. Coast Guard is the most selective in recruiting and training standards.
 As an example, the Coast Guard Academy is the only service academy that uses competitive admissions for prospective officer candidates rather than congressional appointment.